microsoft/MixedRealityToolkit-Unity/Documentation/README_Tooltip.md

 ## Dynamically spawning
 A ToolTip can be dynamically added to an object at runtime as well as pre-set to show and hide on a Tap or focus.
 Simply add the **ToolTipSpawner** script to any GameObject.
 In the script's Inspector, you can set delays for appearing and disappearing.
 You can also set a lifetime so that the ToolTip when spawned, will disappear after a duration.
 You can also set style properties such as Background in the ToolTipSpawner script.
-This script is pre-populated with the ToiolTip prefab.
-The GameObject to which the spawned ToolTip is anchored is determined by the object that has been dragged into the Anchor field in the ToolTipSpawner Inspector.
-This is usually set to the object that has the ToolTipSpawner script.
+By default the ToolTip will be anchored to the object with the ToolTipSpawner script.
+You can override this by assigning a GameObject to the Anchor field.

 ## Motion controller Tooltips